blcxtranslations/blcx/_translated/chapter-0043.md

 Six hours later, a white smoke suddenly drifted out.
 The smoke began to drift apart, then slowly gathered together again, and then once again dissipated.
 Finally, a figure was revealed.

 Lin Xuan had a look of indifferent, showing neither joy and anger.
 Standing up and looking around, he saw that there were no cultivators in the area.
-Although he had successfully avoided those malicious people, but he also used a high-grade invisibility seal.
+Although he had successfully avoided those malicious people, he still had to use a high-grade invisibility seal.

-But overall, this trying to the Soaring Cloud sect has been very fruitful.
+But overall, this trip to the Soaring Cloud sect has been very fruitful.
 Not only did he acquire the Spiritual Control technique, he had also gotten the Soaring Cloud technique.

 It must be known that even though there are many cultivation techniques for the Spirit Gathering stage, there were still trashy ones and precious ones.
 He was only an ordinary disciples of the Floating Cloud valley.
 That that was why even though he had many pills and worked so hard, he was still not able to break through to the fifth layer.